nopSolutions/nopCommerce-Docs/en/developer/tutorials/db-schema.md

     ![GenericAttribute](_static/db-schema/generic-attribute.jpg)

-    Besides the mentioned data, this table can store any other data.
+    Besides the mentioned customer data, this table can store any data for other entities as well.
 We added this table on purpose so that you could extend any entity without changing the structure of the tables.

-    additionally, this table stores xml views for two groups of attributes **Vendor attributes** and **Customer attributes**
+    Additionally, this table stores xml for two groups of attributes: **Vendor attributes** and **Customer attributes**.

     ![attributes](_static/db-schema/attributes.jpg)